|Merry Mueller||Treasurer||(406) email@example.com|

-Mineral County Treasurer’s Office handles the money of the county, collects property taxes, processes motor vehicle transactions and sells driver’s license receipts.
+Mineral County Treasurer’s Office handles the money of the county, collects property taxes, and processes motor vehicle transactions.

 Please select the service area you would like more information for from the sections below: